georgebro/VideoPlayer/README.md

-# Android Video Player App
+# Android Video Player App.
-# Application that displays all video formats
+# Application that displays all video formats.